1. Saving Your Life

 There are several different brands, such as Garmin, Tom Tom, Magellan, etc., of navigators on the market.

 They probably all have roughly similar functions and capabilities.
-But I do not have experience of using other

 A friend and his wife went for a cruise in South America last year.
 Their total cost for that single cruise trip